gabriela-mntez-jrez/Odoo-project/README.md

 The layout supports keyboard navigation through Bootstrap components.

 💭 Reflections
-What works well
+What works well?
 Clear structure and visual hierarchy
 Strong use of Bootstrap components
 Easy to extend and maintain

-Possible improvements
+Possible improvements?
-Convert repeated UI elements into reusable components using React

-Improve color contrast in some sections
+Convert repeated UI elements into reusable components using React Improve color contrast in some sections
 Extend accessibility support further (focus states, screen reader testing)

 📌 Final Notes